 Educative.io System Design

-If you are a developer, you’ve got a clear idea of how important system design is.
+If you are a developer, you’ve got a clear idea of how vital system design is.

 This course by Educative.io will show software engineers how to build systems for a wide variety of use cases.

-It starts by showing what goes into building modern systems, then progresses to showing learners the framework for building a working system.
+It starts by showing what goes into building modern systems and then progresses to showing learners the framework for building a working system.

 Towards the end, users will participate in practical projects that involve designing systems for mobile and web-based services.